filipdanic/blogfolio/src/source/_posts/output-vs-outcome.md

 <figure class="blog-post-image"><img src="/content/images/2018/customer-interview-session.jpg" alt="Two men, sitting and talking." /><figcaption>Listen carefully.
 Photo by @liwordson via nappy.</figcaption></figure>

 To really understand what makes an outcome desireable, you have to get out there and talk to people.
-If you already have a product that has a userbase, then this should be easy to acomplish.
+If you already have a product with a userbase, then this should be easy to acomplish.

 Setup interviews, respond to questions, invite them to fill out a form etc. In short: _**make it easy for them to constantly provide feedback.**_